ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-06-11-rebuilding-the-brake-system.md

 comments: true
 ---

 I've never examined the brakes of my 508D since [buying it]({% post_url 2018-09-05-moving-into-an-old-military-ambulance %}) about two years ago.
 I heavily stressed the brakes while [driving around the volcano's on the Canary islands]({% post_url 2020-03-23-climbing-pico-del-teide %}).
-The bi-yearly general inspection was due, so I took advantage of the Corona lockdown to check my van and especially the brakes.
+The bi-yearly general inspection was due, so I took advantage of the Corona lockdown to check my van and especially the brakes before getting it officially inspected.

 ## Fixing minor issues